The Golden Republic

-The Golden Republic was an American rock band, originally formed in Kansas City, Missouri in 1999 under the name People by founding members Ben Grimes and Ryan Shank.
+The Golden Republic was an American rock band, originally formed in Kansas City, Missouri, in 1999 under the name People by founding members Ben Grimes and Ryan Shank.

-In 2003, The Golden Republic signed with Astralwerks Records, releasing one album and one EP through the label.
+In 2003, the Golden Republic signed to Astralwerks, releasing one album and one EP.
+The band's album received a two-and-a-half-star rating from AllMusic, and a score of three from PopMatters.

-The band split up in December 2006 and Kenn Jankowski went on to form The Republic Tigers.
+The band split up in December 2006 and Kenn Jankowski went on to form the Republic Tigers.